Types of movements in the human body

 - Direction, which in anatomy is usually related to a standard plane, such as the median, medial, sagittal, frontal, etc.

 The opposing movements of flexion and extension take place in sagittal directions around transverse axes.
 Flexion, or bending, involves decreasing the angle between the two entities taking part in the movement (bones or body parts).
 In contrast, extension, or straightening, involves increasing the respective angle.

 Flexion and extension of the knee consist of the following:

 - Anatomical structures: The tibia of the leg moves relative to the femur of the thigh.

 - Reference axes: The movement is in the sagittal plane.
 The fulcrum is provided by the knee joint, through which the transverse axis passes.

 - Direction: During flexion, the leg moves backwards (posteriorly).
 During extension, it moves forwards (anteriorly).

 Flexion and extension of the elbow joint can be described as follows:

 - Anatomical structures: The forearm moves relative to the arm.
 More precisely, the ulna (one of the two forearm bones) moves relative to the humerus (bone of the arm).

 - Reference axes: The movement is in the sagittal plane.
 The fulcrum is provided by the elbow joint, through which the transverse axis passes.

 - Direction: During flexion, the forearm moves upwards and ‘closer’ to the arm, resulting in a decreased angle between them.
 During extension it straightens, increasing the angle relative to the arm.

 Flexion and extension of the shoulder occur like this:

 - Anatomical structures: The humerus of the arm moves relative to the scapula of the shoulder blade.

 - Reference axes: The movement is in the sagittal plane.
 The fulcrum is provided by the shoulder, or glenohumeral joint, through which the transverse axis passes.

 - Direction: During flexion, the arm moves anteriorly and upwards (in full flexion).
-During extension, it moves posteriorly and downwards.
-If a full range of motion is performed, it creates an imaginary arc or semicircle.
+During extension of the arm/shoulder joint (from a flexed position), the arm moves posteriorly and downwards, back to the anatomical position.
+If a full range of motion is performed, it can continue posteriorly, creating an imaginary arc or semicircle.

 Flexion and extension of the neck follow the format below: